pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Recognition ties to narrative values

 **Layer 2: Virtue Stack**
-The four core virtues are not abstract conceptsâ€”they are behavioral frameworks with specific, observable actions:
+The four core virtues are not abstract concepts—they are behavioral frameworks with specific, observable actions:

 **Virtue 1: Radical Ownership**
 - **Definition:** Taking full responsibility for outcomes, regardless of circumstances